 What is Place Vendôme?

-Place Vendôme, or simply Vendôme is a historic square in Paris that has been considered one of the most beautiful in the city.
+Place Vendôme, or simply Vendôme, is a historic square in Paris considered one of the most beautiful in the city.
 The square was originally constructed in 1687 as part of the Place Royale and was designed by Jules Hardouin-Mansart, who also designed the nearby Palais Royal.

 The square was named after the Sun King, Louis XIV, who commissioned the project.
-It is considered to be one of the most prestigious royal squares in the city and is often compared to London’s Piccadilly Circus and New York City’s Times Square.
+It is considered one of the city’s most prestigious royal squares and is often compared to London’s Piccadilly Circus and New York City’s Times Square.

 Colonne de Vendôme (Vendôme Column), a column erected in honor of Napoleon Bonaparte.
 If you’re looking for a taste of luxury during your stay in Paris, Place Vendôme is the perfect place to start.